Increase 3 times your chances of landing an offer Register ×

 Obviously, though, employers are looking for totally different candidates across these disparate industries.
 It isn’t a matter of just scoring “highly” on each trait.
 This is why Pymetrics say there are no correct or incorrect ways to play their games.

 Rather, the specific way you play the games generates a distinct profile of your own cognitive traits.
-This is then compared to the ideal traits found to be manifested in the best performing employees in the company to which you are applying.
+This is then compared to the ideal traits found to be manifested in the best-performing employees in the company to which you are applying.
 Obviously, this means being compared against a different standard for each different company.
-Your own profile is not inherently “good” or “bad”, but it may or may not be what a given company is looking for.
+Your own profile is not inherently “good” or “bad”, but it may or may not match up with what a given company is looking for.

 This is best understood by considering a trait like risk tolerance.
 In a professional setting, a high or low level of risk tolerance is not inherently good or bad.
 What matters is context.
 For example, highly risk-tolerant traders might be sought out to maximise returns for an investment firm.
 By contrast, an accounting firm might be looking for very risk-averse employees.

-For BCG, then, high performing consultants will have been asked to play through the same Pymetrics games.
-This allows Pymetrics’ system to extract the key mental characteristics typical of a top consultant.
+At BCG, Bain and other firms, then, high-performing consultants will have been asked to play through the same Pymetrics games.
+This allows Pymetrics’ system to extract the key mental characteristics typical of a top consultant at each individual company.

 Importantly, this output is then reviewed and tested by Pymetrics to filter out any biases percolating up from an unrepresentative sample.
 This manual intervention helps differentiate Pymetrics’ approach, where cruder tools might simply replicate the same sub-optimal, demographically skewed workforce the firm already had.

-When you take the BCG Pymetrics test, then, your gameplay is being directly compared to how Pymetrics think an idealised BCG consultant would tackle those same games.
+In short, then, when you take the Pymetrics test, then, your gameplay is being directly compared to how Pymetrics think an idealised consultant would tackle those same games.

 What are the tests like?

 So, what are these sophisticated cognition-testing games actually like?
 We’ll give a brief run-through of each here.
-However, you can read a fully detailed explanation of all the BCG Pymetrics tests – with plenty of images and some great tips and strategies – at this link.
+However, you can read a fully detailed explanation of all the Pymetrics games – with plenty of images and some great tips and strategies – at this link.

 1. Balloon Game